Logarithmic gradient estimate and Universal bounds for semilinear elliptic equations revisited: Proof of Theorem

-where $C=C(n,\sigma)>0$ and $L_{abc}(n,\sigma,\tau,\delta)$ is defined as in Lemma \ref{k9}. \end{thm} \begin{proof} Let $w$ be defined by \eqref{tran} and $F$ be its first kind auxiliary function as \eqref{F} with $\e=\g=d=0$.
-Now, we choose fixed $\b=\b(n,\sigma,\delta)>0$ and $M=M(n,\sigma)>0$ such that Lemma \ref{k9} holds.
-Let $A:=\Phi F$ be the auxiliary function, where $\Phi$ is a cut-off function as in Lemma \ref{cut off}.
-Without loss of generality, we may assmue that $A$ get its positive maximum value in $B(x_0,\frac{3}{2}R)$ and the maximal value point $x$ is outside of cut locus of $x_0$.
-By chain rule, at point $x$, we can see
+Next, we derive the boundedness of \(G\) via \eqref{49} as follows.
+Let \(A = {\Phi G}\) be the auxiliary function, where \(\Phi\) is a cut-off function as in Lemma \ref{cut off}.
+Without loss of generality, we may assume that \(A\) attains its maximum inside \(B\left( {{x}_{0},\frac{3}{2}R}\right)\) or proof is finished.
+We also assume that the maximal point \(x\) lies outside the cut locus of \({x}_{0}\) as before.
+By the chain rule, at point \(x\), we see